In this chapter I would like to give you some tips for drawing animals from pictures.

 THE BROKEN DRAWING STYLE

-It can be difficult to draw an animal with all its soft curves.
-A helpful tool is the broken drawing style: you first draw the shape of the animal very lightly in loose/broken lines.
+You may have noticed in exercise 1 that it can be difficult to draw an animal with nice curves straight away.
+A helpful tool is the broken drawing style: you first draw the shape of the animal in loose/broken lines.
 Only then do you turn it into a smooth outline.
 Note that where muscles are located, the outline is never concave (this also applies to the human figure).
 The broken drawing style was already used in the Renaissance (ca. 1350-1600).

 USING ASSISTING LINES